Anglo-Saxon Burh |

 Like every other mafia, the druids "protect" an in-group from outsiders whilst isolating them into a cycle of extortion and victimisation.
 Unlike other mafias, they can also run their rackets on wildlife.
 Blackmailing fish into scouting out the location of hidden beaver dams.
 Coercing beavers into providing free lumber lest the trappers descend.
 Promising dryads they'll protect their sacred groves from the rodent loggers, then pimping out the desperate tree-ladies as exotic prostitutes.

-The druids are the Trade Wardens of Southfur, having purchased controlling shares when the place was a tiny fort on the edge of the world.
-The "fort" moniker sounded quaint, so they kept it going even after the colony expanded.
+The druids control of Southfur, having purchased controlling shares decades ago when the place was still just a tiny fort bordering the decaying Serpentman Empire.
+The "fort" moniker sounded quaint, so they kept it going even after the settlement expanded.

 The mob boss controls his curse with an Amulet of Clarity, lacking the mental fortitude of his barbarian forbearers.
 He's fastidious about cleanliness, fearing an upstart spermjacking his infected bodily fluids and overthrowing him as top dog.
-It doesn't stop him paying regular visits to Southfur's brothels.
-He's not a popular client, but always wears protection, dolls out Potions of Cure Disease like candy and pays awfully well.
+But paranoia can't outweigh his lust; the mafioso pays regular visits to Southfur's brothels.
+Though not a popular client, he always wears protection, dolls out Potions of Cure Disease like candy and pays awfully well.

 Under Rion's leadership, Southfur turns a blind eye to the sale of lycanthrope pelts.
 He likes encouraging scalphunters to wipe out the competition.

 Briarcoat patrols are D6+6 Berserkers (OSE), led by a Barbarian of Level D3+1.
-Half carry poleaxes, the rest muskets.
-All carry single-edged swords as sidearms.
-In a fight, the axemen hold ranks whilst the arquebusiers fire from the rear.
-A preferred tactic is to fire an initial volley before the entire squad enters a battle rage and charges the enemy.
+Half carry a musket and a sword, the rest swords and shields.
+A preferred tactic is to fire an initial volley and send the battle-raging swordsmen in whilst the musketeers prepare to either reload, or join the fray themselves.

 If defending a siege, the Briarcoats can bring to bear a quartet of Culverins that deal 5D6 DMG on a direct hit.
 The cannons also kick up shrapnel, dealing D6 DMG unless you Save vs Breath Weapon.

-Like most colonial militaries, the Briarcoats maintain a cadre of levelled characters to deal with threats the rank-and-file can't.
-The posse consists of:
+Like most modern militaries, the Briarcoats maintain a cadre of levelled characters to deal with threats the rank-and-file can't.
+The "Black Thorn" posse consists of:

-• Muscle Wizard, Fighter 6.
+- Muscle Wizard, Fighter 6.
 Alchemical juicer who fights bare handed.
 Stats as Polar Bear (OSE) with AC as Plate.
-Focuses high-priority targets, unloading DPS and face tanking damage.
+Focuses high-priority targets, unloading DPS and tanking damage.

-• Thistleweed, Druid 5 with a +3 Suit of Protection.
-Has an ensorcelled Carrion Crawler and Disenchanter accompanying him.
-Loves casting Growth Of Nature on the Crawler and watching it run rampant.
+- Thistleweed, Druid 5 with a +3 Suit of Protection.
+Has an ensorcelled Carrion Crawler, which he loves casting Growth Of Nature on and watching it run rampant.
 Uses Heat Metal to melt anyone wearing armour.

 The Druid Mafia run their business out of the Gun & Rose, a coaching inn in the centre of town.
 Their alchemists have cornered the potion market, slinging tinctures at 400 GP per spell level.
 They don't care about homebrewers, but set up a rival operation and they'll feed you to Carrion Crawlers.